olifon/sandbox-js/README.md

     await jail.terminate();
 })();
 ```
-So if you make asynchronous function, synchronous for the jail, it is limited.
-You cannot use the jail API in those functions.
+So if you make asynchronous function, synchronous for the sandbox, it is limited.
+You cannot use the sandbox API in those functions.

 You can test it with:
 ```javascript